JayAllison/elementary-examples/README.md

 ## Python turtle
 Python is a great programming language for learning text-based programming, and it is supported on many platforms.
 I'm assuming that you are running Python on your Raspberry Pi or other Linux machine, so I'm going to give you instructions for Linux setup, although the installation instructions will likely work under Windows, too, once you have installed python and pip.

-Run these commands to make sure everything is up to date:
+Run these commands to make sure everything is up to date (these apply only to Linux, not to Windows):
 ```commandline
 sudo apt-get update
 sudo apt-get upgrade
 ```

-Now run these commands to install iPython (an interactive Python shell)
+Now run these commands to install iPython, an interactive Python shell (this should work on Linux and Windows, if python and pip are already installed)
 ```commandline
 sudo pip install python-dev
 sudo pip install ipython
 ```
+_Note: on Windows, leave off the ``sudo`` keyword._

 Now you can run Python interactively, including tab completion, by typing: